Academics

 Ambleside International Videos

-beautiful model of education and how it helps form the whole person.
+Ambleside International has several videos that are a helpful tool for unpacking this beautiful model of education and how it helps form the whole person.

 Charlotte Mason’s Home Education

-Charlotte Mason’s six-volume set begins with Home Education and is likely the best one with
+Charlotte Mason’s six-volume set begins with Home Education and that is likely the best volume with which to start if you are new to her philosophy.